Logo made for Arnmake, a consultancy company.

 The coolest part of this project was to watch people come in with a friend and when they would get to the wall of posters, they would converse with each other about which posters they had seen on campus.
 Each of them would miss one or two at least, but sometimes between the two, they could fill out how many they had seen.
 Very satisfying.

 A few logos that I made that are for sale.
 I also make custom logos for artists/companies/etc. Check my contact page for a way to get a hold of me!

 Logo created for Dark Cat.
 You can check out his music here: https://soundcloud.com/dark_cat

 This is a logo created for a DJ by the name of Demetrios.
 He hails from Philly and you can check out his music here: www.soundcloud.com/demetriosofficial

-Excited for this game!
-Made a wallpaper for it, thought it turned out pretty well. :)
+I was very excited for this game!
+Made a few wallpapers for it and thought they turned out pretty well.

 Steelseries, at it again with their awesome support.
 Did a wallpaper/ad for them based off of their prism series (gaming headsets that light up), which they graciously upgraded me to.
 Keep on keeping on, Steelseries!